 3. Desert Farms Camel’s Milk

 Elle started off on breast milk from a surrogate and then we moved exclusively to camel’s milk.
 We love Desert Farms Camel’s Milk, which is raw and all natural.
 Camel’s milk is less allergenic than cow’s milk, and for that reason I chose it.
 We buy the raw, freeze-dried powder which is easier to ship and store.
 In addition, we can make the amount we need.
 Since it is a bit lower in fat than cow’s milk we added a teaspoon of coconut oil to each of her bottles.
-I also added Vitamin D, infant probiotics, and Omega 3 to her first bottle of the day.
+I also added Vitamin D and Omega 3 to her first bottle of the day.

 4. Sage Spoonfuls Glass Jars